 - Yellow Ribbon Fund – The Yellow Ribbon Fund is a national organization based in Washington, D.C. that fills the needs of wounded and recovering service members and their families while the service member is in the hospital.
 OHT has contributed to 220 requests for assistance.
 While service members and veterans are in the hospital being treated for their injuries, they and their families have significant needs.
 Families move into the area while their loved one is being treated (they can be in the hospital area for up to a year or more) and often need access to transportation, temporary living accommodations, etc.

-- Care Coordintors intervened in 110 cases of significant suicide risk
+- Care Coordinators intervened in 112 cases of significant suicide risk

 - Steve – Steve has PTSD and lost the last three jobs he held.
 Badly needing a service dog, something the government and his benefits do not pay for, Steve was able to raise some of the funds on his own.
 He received grants from Semper Fi and The Yellow Ribbon Fund, but was still could not afford the hefty price of a service dog.
 Steve then reached out to OHT to offset the $33,000 cost of training and purchasing a service dog.
 Through a partnership with the Yellow Ribbon Fund, OHT was able to donate the remainder of the money Steve needed to get the service dog he needed and deservedSteve said to OHT: “Your generous donation has allowed me to quit worrying about how to finish paying for my service dog and focus on the training that will allow him to help me reintegrate back into society.
 Thank you so much for giving me this peace of mind.”

 - Armed Forces YMCA – The Armed Force YMCA at the Naval Hospital in San Diego is designed to help service members recovering from the visible and invisible wounds of war.
 Everyday items like shoes for prosthetic legs or food for the simulated kitchens where arm amputees go to learn how to peel an apple or cut a potato are not provided by current benefits.
 Treatment goes far beyond shoes and food in a simulated environment, however.
 As patients begin to recover they need therapeutic care, fine and gross motor skills training, mental health services throughout patient, and many suffering from PTSD and TBI are in need of service dogs.
 Together this is where OHT and the Armed Forces YMCA have been able to fill some of those gaps in coverage.
-OHT has contributed to the YMCA’s efforts, which have helped more than 800 veterans get service dogs, provided in-patient recreational service to another 2,000, and therapeutic services to almost 600 more.
+OHT has contributed to the YMCA’s efforts, which have provided assistance with in-patient and therapeutic services to 17,278 and recreational services to almost 3,154 more.
 It has also provided items such as adaptive clothing and gasoline cards to 2000-plus veterans, making up for gaps in their benefits